 Addiction is an illness that afflicts people of all ages and backgrounds, and the Jewish community is no exception.
 Unfortunately, many people who need help are afraid to come forward because of the stigma around substance use and addiction.
 CCSA tackles these issues by providing support and educational programming for Jewish communities, families, and our children.
 By eliminating stigma, we can break the cycle of addiction and save lives.

 CCSA has developed evidence-based programs to educate students (grades 6-12) and parents about substance use and addiction within the Jewish community.
 Programs include discussions with teens and youth about the mental and physical damage caused by alcohol and substances, and educating teachers and parents about how to identify and address substance use issues.

 Community Awareness Events

 CCSA organizes and hosts ongoing educational events in Jewish communities to create dialogue and awareness around mental health and addiction.
 Programs are designed to educate community leaders and members and help eradicate the stigma associated with substance use and addiction.

 How We Can Help

 Funds received that are directed towards our efforts at raising awareness and educating our youth and communities

-Jewish middle and high schools that partner with CCSA to educate their students, parents, and faculty about substances and addiction
+Jewish middle and high schools that partner with CCSA to educate their students, parents, and faculty about substance use and the risk of addiction